boom-lab/crocolaketools-public/paper/paper.md

 The Ocean Data Platform by the non-profit HUB Ocean is among the youngest projects in the community, and it allows to find and access datasets from a catalog.
 The user can interact with the platform through different interfaces (SDK, REST API, OQS, JupyterHub workspaces), loading the datasets in tabular format.

-The above efforts serve the data in ASCII, CSV, netCDF, or JSON formats.
-Generally speaking, netCDF is a binary format that offers the advantage to be compact and efficient when dealing with multidimensional data, while the others have the advantage of being human-readable (but can be very inefficient for large datasets).
-None of them is optimized for cloud object storage, although efforts are ongoing for netCDF (see Zarr and Icechunk).
+The above efforts often serve data in ASCII, CSV, JSON, or netCDF formats.
+For context, netCDF is a binary format that offers the advantage to be compact and efficient when dealing with multidimensional data, while the others have the advantage of being human-readable (but can be very inefficient for large datasets).
+None of these formats is optimized for cloud object storage, although there are ongoing efforts for netCDF (see Zarr and Icechunk).
+For this reason, Parquet has been drawing more and more attention from the earth sciences community recently.

-For this reason, Parquet has been drawing more attention from the earth sciences community recently: Parquet is a cloud-optimized binary format for tidy and large data (i.e. large tables) that is language-agnostic.
+Parquet is a cloud-optimized binary format for tidy and large data (i.e. large tables) that is language-agnostic.
 It is widely used in the data science and corporate worlds, and the software ecosystem around it is sound, mature, and growing.
 An overview of the characteristics of each format is in Table 1.
-We chose Parquet as the target format because it is optimized for cloud storage and cloud computing, its mature ecosystem includes packages in multiple coding languages to access it (Python, Julia, MATLAB, web technologies, etc.), and because novel users are generally more familiar with tabular data than to specialized oceanographic data formats.
+We chose Parquet as the target format for `CrocoLake` because (1) it is optimized for cloud storage and cloud computing, (2) its mature software ecosystem includes packages in multiple coding languages to access it (Python, Julia, MATLAB, web technologies, etc.), and (3)) novel users are generally more familiar with tabular data than to specialized oceanographic data formats.

-As we aim to make CrocoLake easily accessible from a technical standpoint, the main drawbacks of Parquet at present are (1) that many workflows in ocean modeling are based on multidimensional data structures (not tabular ones) and (2) that attaching attributes to the data is not as straightfoward as it could be.
-However, we see CrocoLake as one step in workflows that require fast access to point-based ocean observations, responding to necessities of data storage with fast access both on disk and the cloud, and not the end-all solution for ocean observations.
+As we aim to make CrocoLake easily accessible from a technical standpoint, the main drawbacks of Parquet at present are that (1) many workflows in ocean modeling are based on multidimensional data structures (not tabular ones) and (2) attaching attributes to the data is not as straightfoward as it could be.
+However, we see CrocoLake as a major building bloc in workflows that require fast access to point-based ocean observations, responding to necessities of data storage with fast access both on disk and the cloud, rather than as an end-all solution for ocean observations.

 Table 1.
 Comparison between different common file formats for oceanographic datasets.